Windows OS Hub

 • PowerShell

-Windows OS Hub / Windows 8 / Powershell: Managing Printers and Their Drivers in Windows 8
+Windows OS Hub / PowerShell / Managing Printers and Drivers on Windows with PowerShell

 Get-Command –Module PrintManagement